SoletherPy/SolethVision/README.md

 - `--contents-directory "."` → Puts all data next to the exe
 - `--add-data` → Bundles code, configs, models, references

-> **Note:** The build may take several minutes and the output folder will be much bigger than your source due to PyTorch and dependencies.
+> **Note:** The CUDA build may take several minutes and the output folder will be much bigger than your source due to PyTorch and dependencies.
 ---
 ## 🎮 Usage Guide
 ### **In-Game Overlay Mode**
 1. **Launch GTA V** — Set your display mode to fullscreen or borderless.
 (Windowed mode is not officially supported, but you can calibrate your own solution ROIs via `roi.py` if needed.)
-2. **Run the overlay:** `python overlay/overlay.py` or use the compiled `overlay.exe`
+2. **Run the overlay:** `python overlay/overlay.py` or use the compiled `SolethVision.exe`
 3. **Start the minigame** — Press your detection key ("F" by default) to begin detection.
 4. **Watch the magic** — The system solves puzzles almost instantly. _(Tip: First launch may take a bit longer; for fastest detection, press "F" once before entering the minigame.)_